How to get PR in Germany? Sharing personal experience

 The PR application process in Augsburg, Germany

-I started the process by figuring out the email id of the Ausländerbehörde of Augsburg.
+I started the process by figuring out the email ID of the Ausländerbehörde of Augsburg.
 This is the foreigner’s office.

 The foreigner’s office is responsible for all matters related to visas and PR.